mpataki/ansible-ha-aws/README.md

 # ansible-ha-aws

-This ansible roles installs the aws-cli as well as your aws config and credentials so other systems can use it.
+This ansible roles installs the aws-cli as well as your aws config and credentials so other systems can use them.

 ## Requirements